ivotron/popper2-paper/paper.md

     namespace: mynamespace
 ```

-2. Similarly, for running on SLURM, users need to specify few configuration options like the number of nodes to use for running the job concurrently, the number of CPUs to allocate to each task, the worker nodes to use, etc.
+2. Similarly, for running on Slurm, users need to specify few configuration options like the number of nodes to use for running the job concurrently, the number of CPUs to allocate to each task, the worker nodes to use, etc.

 ```yaml
 engine: